Circle of Iron: Plot

 Cord then comes upon a band of travelers holding a festival.
-Cord meets with their leader, Chang-Sha (Carradine), who offers to let Cord sleep with one of his wives, Tara (Erica Creer).
-Cord declines due to his vow of celibacy.
-However, he challenges Chang-Sha to combat.
-The contest is set for the following day.
-During the night, Cord is joined in his tent by Tara.
-They make love, and Cord asks Tara to stay with him forever.
-The next morning when Cord awakes, he finds that the entire band has left, and that Tara has been crucified.
+Cord meets with their leader, Chang-Sha, who offers to let Cord have sex with one of his wives, Tara.
+Cord declines due to his vow and instead challenges Chang-Sha to combat.
+The contest is set for the following day, as Chang-Sha has already agreed to fight a muscle-bound African warrior.
+Chang-Sha defeats the African, killing him.
+During the night, Cord is joined in his tent by Tara and they have sex.
+Cord, enthralled with her, asks Tara to stay with him forever.
+The next morning when Cord awakes, he finds that the entire band has left, and that Tara has been crucified, enraging Cord.

-Resuming his journey, Cord has a vision of Death (Carradine), but he dispels the spirit by demonstrating his lack of fear.
+Resuming his journey, Cord has a vision of Death, but he dispels the spirit by demonstrating his lack of fear.

 While trying to find Chang-Sha, Cord reaches an oasis, where he again meets the blind man.
 Cord again asks him to be his teacher; the blind man agrees, and they travel together.
-Encounters with a poor ferryman, a band of raiders and a spoiled child become opportunities for the blind man to teach an exasperated Cord a few life lessons before they go their separate ways once again.
+Encounters with a poor ferryman and his wife, a band of raiders and a spoiled child become opportunities for the blind man to teach an exasperated Cord a few life lessons before they go their separate ways once again.

 Cord finally finds Chang-Sha and his band.
-Cord holds himself responsible for Tara's death, but he insists on fighting Chang-Sha to learn the location of Zetan.
-The fight ends in a draw, but Chang-Sha tells Cord how to find Zetan anyway.
+Cord now holds himself responsible for Tara's death, but he insists on fighting Chang-Sha to learn the location of Zetan.
+After pummeling each other for several minutes the fight ends in a draw, but Chang-Sha tells Cord how to find Zetan anyway.